Specializing in vintage movie posters & lobby cards from cult & classic films

 Returns

 We hope you will be satisfied with your purchase.
-However, if you are in any way dissatisfied, you may return it within 7 days for a full refund.
+However, if you are in any way dissatisfied, you may return it within 14 days at your own expense for a full refund.
 (Please note that postage costs will not be refunded, unless we are at fault.)

 Before returning an item, please inform us via email.

 It is important to ensure that any items returned are in the same condition you received them.
 Please package securely, preferably in the same packaging used for the original delivery.
-We request that you use an insured or registered delivery service, as we cannot be held liable for items we do not receive.
+We request that you use an insured or registered delivery service, as we cannot be held liable for lost or damaged items.

 Condition Grading

-There is no single grading system within the world of movie posters and other collectibles.
-The categories we use below comprise some of the more widely-used terms.
+The images and description should give a general indication of condition, but as a further aid, we follow the grading system below.
+In addition, we are always willing to answer questions or provide a larger image on request.
+There is no single grading system within the world of movie posters and other collectibles, but the categories we use below comprise some of the more widely-used terms.
 Obviously, some allowance must be made for the age of the item.

 NEAR MINT - About as good as it gets.
 The artwork must be in excellent condition.
 There may be some very minor blemishes in the border area.
 The item may have fold-lines, but only if this was done as part of the original studio distribution.

-VERY GOOD - The artwork must be in good, used, displayable condition.
-There may be fold wear/splits, creasing, minor fading/stains, small tears, tape, minor paper loss, restoration, pinholes in the artwork, but not so as to detract greatly from the main image.
+VERY GOOD - An average used item.
+The artwork must be in good, used, displayable condition.
+There may be fold wear/separation, creasing, minor fading/stains, small tears, tape, minor paper loss, restoration, pinholes in the artwork, but not so as to detract greatly from the main image.
 Frameable with little or no restoration.

 GOOD - The significant areas of the artwork must be in displayable condition.
 There may be fold separation, pinholes, chips, tape and blemishes throughout the poster.
-Needs restoration.
+Ideally needs restoration.

 FAIR - We would not normally sell an item in this condition.
 It would have to be a sufficiently desirable title to justify restoration.
 It will have major damage, including the artwork area.